-Head, Professor: Hiroaki Miki, Ph.D.
-Associate professor: Shinji Higashiyama, Ph.D.
+Head, Professor (SUP) : Hiroaki Miki, Ph.D.
 The radioisotope (RI) laboratory was established in 1967 and was designed for biomedical experiments involving RIs.
 Now, RIMD researchers perform RI experiments in the RI Laboratory at the Immunology Frontier Research Center at 9F, the Central Laboratory for Biological Hazardous Microbes at 1F, and the radiation exposure room in the North building at 1F.
-Facilities include a RI stockroom, a distribution room, a tissue culture room, and an area for RI measuring equipment.
+Facilities include a RI stock-room, a distribution room, a tissue culture room, and an area for RI measuring equipment.
 Safety requirements are met by a stringent security system that involves the use of ID cards and the computerized management of RIs.